Alex Radita’s Parents Guilty Of Murder: Dead 15-Year-Old Starved, Neglected

 — NEWS 1130 (@NEWS1130) February 25, 2017

 The New York Daily News reported that Alex’s Canadian parents have been found guilty of first-degree murder.
-According to the Alberta Court of Queen’s Bench Justice Karen Horner, 60-year-old Emil Radito and 54-year-old Rodica Radita were equally responsible for the death of their son.
+According to the Alberta Court of Queen’s Bench Justice Karen Horner, 60-year-old Emil Radita and 54-year-old Rodica Radita were equally responsible for the death of their son.

 “Mr. and Mrs. Radita intended to and did isolate Alex from anyone who could intervene or monitor his insulin treatment aside for themselves.”